-Other than the interest expense associated with our 8.5% Senior Notes, which were redeemed in March 2013, our 3.75% and 3.25% convertible senior unsecured bonds, and our NOK500 million, NOK600 million and NOK900 million senior unsecured bonds, the amount of our interest expense will be dependent on our overall borrowing levels and may significantly increase when we acquire vessels or on the delivery of newbuildings.
+Other than the interest expense associated with our 3.75% and 3.25% convertible senior unsecured bonds, and our NOK600 million and NOK900 million senior unsecured bonds, the amount of our interest expense will be dependent on our overall borrowing levels and may significantly increase when we acquire vessels or on the delivery of newbuildings.
 Interest incurred during the construction of a newbuilding is capitalized in the cost of the newbuilding.
 Interest expense may also change with prevailing interest rates, although the effect of these changes may be reduced by interest rate swaps or other derivative instruments that we enter into.